 The group’s notoriety has long bruised the club’s on-pitch achievements.
-In 2003, the Ultras attacked a Newell’s Old Boys supporters coach and killed two of the travelling club’s fans.
+In 2003, the Ultras attacked a Newell’s Old Boys supporters coach and killed two of the traveling club’s fans.

 The rivalry between River and Boca also saw one of football’s worst tragedies occur.
 In 1968, during one of their matches, a fight broke out between River and Boca hooligans.
 As fans rushed to escape the horrific violence, 71 fans were crushed in the stampede.

-On 3rd June, 2017, three terrorists carried out an horrific attack in London Bridge by killing 7 people and injuring dozens more.
+On 3rd June 2017, three terrorists carried out a horrific attack in London Bridge by killing 7 people and injuring dozens more.
 In the chaos of the terrible events, one man hit the headlines for his efforts in fighting back.